OsintObserver/Cartel-Gang-Pirate-Data-Archive/README.md

 # Cartel-Gang-Tattoos-Archive
-Archive Tattoos of Cartels and Gangs
+Archive Tattoos of Cartel and Gangs Members